oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 #### Example

 ##### Bad
 In the snippet below some silly names are in use.
-You can how horrible it is when too long names are in place.
+You can see how horrible it is when too long names are in place.
 The same for badly named variables.

 ```javascript
 function bobTheBobby(i) {